ts-archive/teraslice_job_manager/README.md

 ## CLI Commands and Usage
 For all commands that accept -c, if -c is missing default is http://localhost

 **ASSET** - Compresses files in currentWorkingDirectory/asset and creates a zip file in currentWorkingDir/builds/processors.zip.
-Once the asset has been deployed with tjm the cluster data is stored in currentWorkingDir/asset/asset.json
+Once the asset has been deployed with tjm the cluster data is stored in currentWorkingDir/asset/asset.json.
+The builds dir is deleted before a new processors.zip file is created on all functions that build assets.
 - tjm asset deploy -c clusterName *Deploys assets to the cluster*
 - tjm asset update *Updates asset to the cluster(s) in asset.json*
 - tjm asset status *Shows the latest asset version in the cluster(s) in asset.json*